EU fails to take action to stop cheap Chinese steel imports

 The economic slowdown in China, the world's largest steel producer and consumer, has reduced domestic demand, meaning its steel exports are set to exceed 100 million tonnes this year, from 93.8 million tonnes last year.

-Robrecht Himpe, Eurofer president and chief technology officer of ArcelorMittal, said the EU took more than a year to put duties in place, rendering them obsolete in such a fast-moving market.
+Robrecht Himpe, Eurofer president and chief technology officer of ArcelorMittal (ISPA.AS), said the EU took more than a year to put duties in place, rendering them obsolete in such a fast-moving market.

 ArcelorMittal, the world's largest steelmaker, last week cut its outlook due to Chinese exports hitting prices.